nburrus/tuxpaint/docs/es_ES.UTF-8/README.txt

 h."Eraser" Tool

-    This tool is similar to the Paint Brush.
-Wherever you click (or click and drag), the picture will be erased.
-(This may be white, some other color, or to a background picture, depending on the picture.)
+    This tool works similarly to the Paint Brush.
+Wherever you click (or click and drag), things you've added to your drawing will be erased, exposing the background that you chose when you started the drawing, be it a solid color, the background of a 'Starter' image, or a 'Template' image.
+(See Available Tools > Other Controls > "New" Command.)

-    A number of eraser sizes are available, with both square and round shapes.
+    A number of eraser types are available, each offering multiple sizes are
-    Fuzzy-edged round shapes are also available.
+    available:
+      + Square — Square-shaped erasers that completely remove parts of your drawing.
+      + Circle (solid) — Circle-shaped erasers that completely remove parts of your drawing.
+      + Fuzzy-edged Circle — Circle-shaped erasers with soft edges that blend with the background.
+      + Transparent Circle — Circle-shaped erasers that blend your drawing with the background.
+Release and click again to expose more and more of the background.

-    As you move the mouse around, a square outline follows the pointer, showing what part of the picture will be erased to white.
+    As you move the mouse around, an outline follows the pointer, showing what part of the picture will be erased.

     As you erase, a 'squeaky clean' eraser wiping sound is played.